VainlyStrain/Vailyn/README.md

 2          path-based attack   (https://site.com/../../../)
-3          cookie-based attack (will grab the cookies for you) 4          infected post data  (ELEM1=VAL1&ELEM2=../../../)
+3          cookie-based attack (will grab the cookies for you) 4          infected post data  (ELEM1=VAL1&ELEM2=../../../) 5          spider automation   fetch + analyze all URLs from site _TODO_
 ```

 You also must specify a target to attack.
 This is done via `-v VIC` and `-q V`, where -v is the part before the injection point, and -q the rest.